awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ### reset<a name="ec2launch-v2-reset"></a>

-Deletes the `.runonce` file so that tasks specified to run once will run on the next execution; optionally deletes the service and sysprep logs\.
+Deletes the `.run-once` file so that tasks specified to run once will run on the next execution; optionally deletes the service and sysprep logs\.

 **Example**